mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/migration/index.md

 ## Uninstall Kaptain 1.x

-Refer to [Uninstall documentation] for instructions on how to uninstall your KUDO-based Kaptain installation.
+Refer to [Uninstall documentation][uninstall_kap] for instructions on how to uninstall your KUDO-based Kaptain installation.

 <!-- TODO: Links to 1.3.0/uninstall. -->